 Sometimes, despite your best efforts to make the most out of your day, things don’t go as planned.
 Priorities, whether your own or that of others, can change at a moment’s notice, and you have to be ready and flexible to accommodate them.
 However, don’t let any sudden changes derail you: the majority of the methods listed above are still applicable even if you find yourself with more things to add to your to-do list, and will continue to help you become efficient and more productive no matter what you’ve set out to achieve.

 Have you tried any of the methods mentioned above?
 If so, how has it helped you thrive and conquer your to-do list?
 If not yet, which method would you like to try first?
+Share it with us through the comments below!
 Whichever you end up choosing, we hope that you find the one that will help you succeed at work and in life!